The Best Sauna Wood Types

 Better resistance to fungal degradation and improved dimensional stability are properties that allow thermally modified wood to be used in exterior applications such as siding, saunas, patios or door and window joinery.

 If you’re interested in exploring the Thermowood option for your sauna, we currently offer 2 outdoor barrel sauna options using Thermo-Spruce.
 As you will see, not only the wood properties are enhanced, but the color & the smell is also boosted.
 I would even argue to say that I favor Thermo-Spruce over cedar for outdoor saunas.

 Basswood Against Allergies

-If you’ve ever climbed inside a hot vehicle and been slightly burned by leather seats, you’ve probably noticed the importance of material for comfort.
+If you’ve ever climbed inside a hot vehicle and been slightly burned by leather seats, you’ve noticed the importance of material for comfort.

 Hard woods, like oak or teak, will often overheat when exposed to high temperatures for two long hence why we do not recommend them.

 Softwoods, like eucalyptus, cedar, and basswood are all great in that regard.
-This is why they are perfect for sauna use.
+This why they are perfect for sauna use.

 Heat & Sturdiness

 In terms of practical woods to use, heat absorption is key.
 The wood for your sauna should be able to absorb the heat from the sauna without overheating.
-It’s important to find a soft wood that can soak up steam and deal with heat absorption without having any long-term damage.
+It’s important to find a soft wood that can soak up steam and deal with heat absorption without any type of long-term damage.

 As such, many people feel like saunas are a luxury item, but this often depends on the type of wood used.
 Saunas can be affordable for those who use the right type of material.